This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 We are happy to arrange our programs privately – just send an email inquiry to firstname.lastname@example.org and we will look into available options.
 With private tours the starting times can in most cases be adjusted to your needs.
 The pricing of different private tours should always be checked separately.

 All our snowmobile and rafting guides have undertaken our own training program.
-Experienced outdoor guides guide the safaris and they have undertaken several training programs.
-Each safari begins with a driving lesson during which the participants are briefed on driving techniques and safety rules.
-We provide guidance in English; some of the languages are available at an additional cost.
+Experienced outdoor guides guide the tours and they have undertaken several training programs.
+Each tour begins with a driving lesson during which the participants are briefed on driving techniques and safety rules.
+We provide guidance in English; some language options are available at an additional cost.

-Please note that safari participants are held liable for damages caused to their snowmobile due to their driving.
+Please note that tour participants are held liable for damages caused to their snowmobile due to their driving.
 The amount of the deposit is 900 €.
-The self-liability is gone through before you depart on your safari and you sign the document acknowledging that you understand it and agree with it.
+The self-liability is gone through before you depart on your tour and you sign the document acknowledging that you understand it and agree with it.